Harrow Weald: Geography and locale

 is based at Harrow Weald Recreation Ground.
 It is run by a group of local volunteers who look after and maintain the park on behalf of the community and in collaboration with Harrow Council.

 The south of the area is a suburban development with houses, schools, small shops, supermarkets and pubs (notably Bombay Central, formerly the Weald Stone Inn, and before that the Red Lion).
 The area expanded around the First World War and continued to grow quickly: the population grew from 1,517 in 1901 to 10,923 in 1931.

+Harrow Weald was historically a chapelry in the ancient parish of Harrow-on-the-Hill, in 1894 Harrow Weald became a separate civil parish, being formed from part of Harrow on the Hill, on 1 April 1934 the parish was abolished to form Harrow.

 The Harrow Weald campus of Harrow College (previously a grammar school, then a 16+ college) and Harrow Weald Cemetery are at the northern edge of the built up area.
 All Saints churchyard and its extension adjoin this cemetery and their most famous interment is of Leefe Robinson, a pilot who was awarded the Victoria Cross.
 Also buried at All Saints is the English-born Hollywood actor George Arliss (1868-1946), who won the Academy Award for Best Actor in 1930.